ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 The goal is to use it to aide in modeling neural networks that can accept a 3-d environment and have similar periferal vision as humans do while playing the game.
 Later on, this can be expanded to having a network modeled for "imagining" what next it can do.
 Then give it something more to work with.

+# Why GTK and OpenGL in addition in python?

+Ease of development.
+The only thing that is being done different is how it is made use of.
+OpenGL in python allows me to hide away the rendering that the AI would do on a GPU.
+ For instance, you're using an intel gpu on a dell office computer.
+I personally don't envy hopping through code bases and drivers for a simple answer stairing at me.
+ PyOpenGL worked for using OpenGL targeting a mesa driver, where the gtk framework would work on other builds.